-Thank you for visiting the NJ Think Outside the Bag website!
-We’re a coalition of New Jersey organizations and individuals committed to reducing the 4.4 billion plastic bags NJ consumes annually through the implementation of a small fee on all single-use bags.
-The New Jersey Environmental Lobby is currently revamping this website to support all NJ residents and municipalities in their efforts to reduce plastic waste.
-You can support these efforts and receive up to date information on environmental issues in our state by visiting the NJ Environmental Lobby website and making a donation.
+Thank you for visiting NJ Think Outside the Bag!
+We’re a coalition of New Jersey organizations and individuals committed to reducing the 4.4 billion plastic bags NJ consumes annually, and equally committed to reducing and eliminating more needless sources of plastic pollution.
+You can support these efforts and receive up to date information on environmental issues in our state by joining the NJ Environmental Lobby (www.NJENvironment.org)

-Changing the world one bag, one bottle, one cup, one straw at a time.
+Together we will change the world one bag, one bottle, one cup, one straw at a time!